praveensiddu/aws/bastion/README.md

   - AWS Access Key ID [None]:
   - AWS Secret Access Key [None]:
   - Default region name [None]: us-east-1
+### Configure SSH keys
+SSH access to all other hosts should go through Bastion.
+The private key to login to other hosts should be kept only on Bastion.
+While creating the instances use this key name.
+- Login to bastion as ec2-user
+- aws ec2 create-key-pair --key-name bastion-to-other-hosts --query 'KeyMaterial' --output text > bastion-to-other-hosts.pem
+- copy the private key you donwloaded on your laptop to bastion host.
+  - cp bastion-to-other-hosts.pem /home/ec2-user/.ssh/id_rsa
+- chmod 0400 /home/ec2-user/.ssh/id_rsa
+- For backup purpose download bastion-to-other-hosts.pem from bastion to your laptop and safestore it securely.

 ### Configure public IP
 It is recommended to reserve an elastic IP in AWS and assign it to bastion host.
 This will help so that you don't need to change IP each time you restart Bastion.
 You can configure your domain and mobaxterm with this static IP your own.